Sake44/ObsidianBackup/AWS - Solutions Architect/Networking.md

 - HTTP: Hypertext transfer protocol (HTTP)(opens in a new tab) is an application layer protocol that allows the browser and server to communicate.
 - TCP – Transmission Control Protocol (TCP)(opens in a new tab) separates data into packets that can be shared over a network.
 These packets can then be sent by devices like switches and routers to the designated targets.
 - UDP – User Datagram Protocol (UDP)(opens in a new tab) works in a similar way to TCP, sending packets of data over the network.
 The key difference between the two is that TCP ensures that a connection is made between the application and server, but UDP does not.
-- ==IRC –== ==Internet Relay Chat (IRC)(opens in a new tab)== ==is a text-based communication protocol.
+- IRC – Internet Relay Chat (IRC)(opens in a new tab) is a text-based communication protocol.
 Software clients are used to communicate with servers and send messages to other clients.
-This protocol works well on networks with a large number of distributed machines.==
+This protocol works well on networks with a large number of distributed machines.

 #### Network Management Protocols

-==Network management protocols define the policies and procedures used to monitor, manage, and maintain your network.
-This ensures stable communication and optimal performance for your network, and these protocols can be applied to all devices on your network (computers, switches, routers and servers).==
+Network management protocols define the policies and procedures used to monitor, manage, and maintain your network.
+This ensures stable communication and optimal performance for your network, and these protocols can be applied to all devices on your network (computers, switches, routers and servers).

-==Management protocols help to:==
+Management protocols help to:

-- ==Troubleshoot connections between host and client devices.==
+- Troubleshoot connections between host and client devices.
-- ==Provide connection status, availability, packet or data loss, and so on related to the health of your network connection.==
+- Provide connection status, availability, packet or data loss, and so on related to the health of your network connection.

-==Common network management protocols:==
+Common network management protocols:

-- ==SNMP – Simple Network Management Protocol (SNMP)(opens in a new tab)== ==is used to monitor and manage network devices.
+- SNMP – Simple Network Management Protocol (SNMP)(opens in a new tab) is used to monitor and manage network devices.
 This TCP-based protocol adds visibility and the ability to modify endpoints which alter behaviour of devices across the network.
-SNMP relies on the use of agents to collect and send data to an overarching SNMP manager, which in turn queries agents and gets their responses.==
+SNMP relies on the use of agents to collect and send data to an overarching SNMP manager, which in turn queries agents and gets their responses.
-- ==ICMP – Internet Control Message Protocol (ICMP)(opens in a new tab)== ==is primarily used for diagnostic purposes.
-Managed devices on the network can use this protocol to send error messages, providing information regarding network connectivity issues between devices.==
+- ICMP – Internet Control Message Protocol (ICMP)(opens in a new tab) is primarily used for diagnostic purposes.
+Managed devices on the network can use this protocol to send error messages, providing information regarding network connectivity issues between devices.

 ==Network Security Protocol==